QuiltMC/developer-wiki/wiki/versions/1.19/getting_started/setup/markdown/migrating_from_fabric.md

 ### Base API

-While not all of Fabric API has been matched by Quilt Standard Libraries, the parts that have been improved, besides all the new APIs that were added.
+While not all of Fabric API has been matched by Quilt Standard Libraries, the parts that have been, were improved, besides all the new APIs that were added.

 A comparison chart that shows features that are present or absent, between QSL and Fabric API is available at the [Quilt